2E0PGS/blog/_drafts/dotnet-core-2-2-configs.md

 Use camelCase to conform to JSON standards but it seems MS cant decide if they want to stick to their old school PascalCase days.

-UPDATE: they seem to mostly give camelCase example code snippets now.
+UPDATE: They seem to mostly give camelCase example code snippets now.
 Originally they had PascalCase JSON property names in the scaffolding templates.

 * Call it `appsettings.json`.
 * ???
 Example migration from web.config: https://stackoverflow.com/a/52341105